By constitutional mandate, each state university board of trustees consists of 13 members.

 The New College Board of Trustees is committed to promoting transparency and public input regarding the governance of New College of Florida.
-Time is set aside at each meeting for members of the public who wish to be heard regarding an issue on the agenda.
+Time is set aside at each meeting for members of the public to submit questions, comments, and concerns.

 Members of the public are asked to complete a public comment form specifying the matter on which they wish to speak.
-These forms will be available at the public information table at each full board meeting (not committee meetings) and must be submitted prior to the start of the meeting.
+These forms will be available at the public information table at each full board meeting and must be submitted prior to the start of the meeting.
 To submit a public comment at Board meetings that are held via teleconference, contact the Secretary of the College at (941) 487-4877.
-Comment forms must be returned prior to the start of the meeting.
+Comment forms must be returned prior to the date of the teleconference meeting.

-A group or faction wishing to address the board on a proposition will designate a representative to speak on its behalf to ensure the orderly presentation of information to the board.
-Individuals and representatives of groups will be allotted three minutes; however, this time limit may be extended or shortened (at the discretion of the chair) depending upon the number of speakers.
-The board will hear public comment only regarding issues on the agenda.
+A group or faction wishing to address the Board will designate a representative to speak on its behalf.
+Individuals and representatives of groups will be allotted three minutes; however, this time limit may be modified at the discretion of the chair.